The Ridgeway Path through Chequers

 - Drop down to a car road, cross over and in 25 metres go sharp left by a four armed sign, up a bank on to the Ridgeway bridleway, your direction 345 degrees, past a car park and picnic tables on your right hand side.

 - In 50 metres at a path junction turn right, following the blue arrow for the Ridgeway bridleway that goes along the ridge of the hill.

 - In some 350 metres go through a swing gate with a large wooden gate on its right-hand side.
 Immediately after the gate there is a neolithic mound a few metres to your left.
 In 50 metres you reach a three armed sign.
 Here you go right with the Ridgeway Path, your direction 80°.
 (However, you may first like to detour left for 50 metres to the top edge of the Whiteleaf Cross to enjoy a lovely view).
-In 50 metres go through a metal kissing gate.
+In 50 metres go through a metal kissing gate (with a Welcome to Whiteleaf and Bush Hill information board on your left, compliments of the Chiltern Society).
 100 metres past this gate, as your path starts going steeply downhill, you veer left with the main path downhill, past a knee high concrete post, your direction 60 degrees.

 - Keep on the main path downhill through the woods.
 In 400 metres at a four way path crossing keep ahead to follow either the Ridgeway path, slightly to your left or the wider path, parallel to it on its right.
 The paths meet and in 100 metres go through a metal kissing gate to the right of a metal fieldgate.